sheenhx/whitepaper/README.md

 ### Security

-* Secure End2End mechanism to ensure data stream may be copied and transmitted sequentially from Data Provider (owner of IoT End Device) to Data Buyer (consumer).
+* Secure End2End mechanism to ensure data streams may be copied and transmitted sequentially from Data Providers (owners of IoT End Devices) to Data Buyers (consumers).

 ### Auditable